 Fortnightly on Thursday evenings 6-8 pm and additional adhoc events.

 Anna Butterworth – Youth Worker

 Project Case Study 1

-Usman Ahmed is the Head Cadet for the Luton Bedfordshire Police Cadet section, as Head Cadet he has been involved is running the sessions with other professionals as well as supporting the Hate Crime Ambassadors Project.
-Usman also does work experience at TOKKO, this allows him to work on the Project and link his development into his course at Luton 6th form.
+Usman Ahmed is the Head Cadet for the Luton Bedfordshire Police Cadet section, as Head Cadet he has been involved in running the sessions with other professionals as well as supporting the Hate Crime Ambassadors Project.
+Usman also does work experience at TOKKO, this allows him to work on the Project and link his development into his course at Cardinal Newman College.